It is time to register!

 Each year, in accordance with our commitment to due diligence, we visit each of the institutions to whom we provide a grant allocation.

-The dates for this year’s visits on the calendar thus far are listed below.
-If you would like to attend one of these visits, or receive more information about timing and content, please contact Crystal Stoute, Executive Assistant, at firstname.lastname@example.org.
+The remaining dates for this year’s visits are listed below.
+If you would like to attend one of these visits, or receive more information about timing and content, please contact Crystal Stoute, Executive Assistant, at email@example.com.

 May 9: Griffin Hospital and Middlesex Hospital